westsamiya/Portfolio/College.Success/GPAvSAT.md

 high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).**

-**Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).**
+**Alternative Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).**

-**Based on the analysis conducted there is strong evidence to support the alternate hypothesis that there is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).** The key findings and evidence are summarized below:
+**Based on the analysis conducted there is strong evidence to support the alternative hypothesis that there is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).** The key findings and evidence are summarized below: